 Like people, dogs and cats can suffer from heart diseases and disorders.
 With the technology in our in-house vet lab, our vets can examine your pet for signs of heart conditions so that you have results quickly.
 Fast results mean starting treatment sooner.

 If your vet is unable to diagnose or treat your dog or cat's heart condition as part of our internal medicine checks we will be sure to forward you to a Board Certified Internal Medicine Vet near Farmington Hills, and work with your specialist to ensure that your pet receives the very best care.

 - Reproductive Issues

-Our veterinary team at Angel Animal Hospital in Farmington Hills knows that there is significant financial investment and personal commitment required to breed companion animals.
-If your pet is experiencing reproductive health issues, our vets will offer according treatment options to you in order to help resolve the problem.
+Our veterinary team at Angel Animal Hospital in Farmington Hills knows that there is a significant financial investment and personal commitment required to breed companion animals.
+If your pet is experiencing reproductive health issues, our vets can provide treatment options to help resolve the problem.

 - Immunology (immune system disorders)

 Your pet's immune system is responsible for detecting foreign invaders or abnormal cells and beginning defensive action to protect the animal's health.
 That said, the immune system doesn't always work as it should, in which case your pet will be diagnosed with an immune-mediated disorder.